 The best time to start getting set up is after the market closes on Friday evening.
 You need to make sure everything is ready to go by Sunday at 6pm (EST).

 Monitor your strategies closely.
 You want to begin with the end in mind (as the saying goes).
 That means you want to start thinking like a portfolio manager.
 Everything about the forward test should be real/live except for the account value.
-Compare the performance against the backtest on a daily basis at first and track their performance over time like we’re doing.
-We’ve set up an automated email for a trade performance report.
+Compare the performance against the backtest on a daily basis at first and track their performance over time like I’m doing.
+I’ve set up an automated email for a trade performance report.
 That email goes to an email address dedicated to trade performance reports.
 I requested this to 1) verify that the daily trade performance report is working properly 2) maintain a daily record of trade performance in case the database becomes corrupted.
 This actually happened, which is why I added this step.

 Once you get set up, you want to develop a strategy to run the portfolio.
 Running a simulated account will help to develop your own management style.
 These are some things you need to think about:

 What happens if you get kicked out of a strategy?
 This can happen for many reasons, but it usually happens when you have two conflicting strategies on the same contract.
-This is why we use the same strategy on multiple instruments, but not the same instrument on multiple strategies.
+This is why I use the same strategy on multiple instruments, but not the same instrument on multiple strategies.
 If you need help with this, shoot me an email.

 What happens if the strategy falls out of sync?
 There are many reasons that a strategy may be out of sync.
 This is usually due to a disconnect between the account position and the strategy position.
 You can learn more about what it is and how to fix it here.
 If you need help with this, shoot me an email.

 What’s your rollover strategy?
 Rollover is tricky.
 In my regular trading, I roll with contract volume.
 That is, the contract with the highest volume is the one I’m trading.
 Ninjatrader has an automated rollover system, but it’s static.
 You’ll want to close out of the application once a week for rollovers to update automatically.
-We’ve found that many more errors occur during rollover.
-Until the rollover system is more dynamic, we’re going to turn all strategies off during the last two weeks of major contract expiration dates (four times a year — triple witching) to “manage” the portfolio.
+I’ve found that many more errors occur during rollover.
+Until the rollover system is more dynamic, I’m going to turn all strategies off during the last two weeks of major contract expiration dates (four times a year — triple witching) to “manage” the portfolio.
 In other words, no strategies are running for two weeks running up to triple witching.
 This might change in the future.

 What happens if the virtual server shuts down?